Jamie66m/project-2/README.md

 Bulma gives you some nice features with the Navbar that definitely improve the UI.
 We wanted to incorporate their navbar-burger class for when a user reduced the width of the page.

-We used the lifecycle `componentDidUpdate()` for the NavBar as we wanted to make sure that when we redirected to a new page the navbar would no longer be active when the state of the navbar was in burger form.
+We used the lifecycle `componentDidUpdate()` for the `{NavBar}` component as we wanted to make sure that when we redirected to a new page the navbar would no longer be active when the state of the navbar was in burger form.

 ```js
 class NavBar extends React.Component {